StockSharp/doc/en/topics/shell/create_strategy.md

 ```

-And you also need to create the panels themselves.
+You also need to create the panels themselves.
 How to build your own testing or monitoring panel is described in [Create strategy panel](create_strategy_panel.md).

 > [!TIP]
 > If there are enough testing or monitoring panels for the strategy, which are used for default strategies, then you do not need to implement the IHaveTestControl and IHaveMonitoringControl interfaces.
 Shell will run the default testing or monitoring panels by itself.